Awais-Asghar/Line-Following-Robot/README.md

 - Adjust the `Forward_Speed` and `Turn_Speed` variables to fine-tune the robot's movement speed and turning capability.

 ### Author:
-This code was written by [Your Name/Organization] for educational purposes.
+This code was written by Awais Asghar for educational purposes.

-### License:
-This project is licensed under [License Name/Information].